 Whilst ADRs usually grant the right to vote at the issuers general meeting, voting whilst holding a fraction of an ADR is not possible.
-That right is reserved for whole equity shareholders.
+That right is reserved for the investors holding the whole ADR.

 Other product characteristics of fractional ADRs, as well as their key risks and benefits are in line with the whole unit ADRs, so you shall familiarise yourself with the "American Depositary Receipt (ADR) transactions" section above.